hongily25/harrypotter/README.md

 # Harry Potter
-hp.html is a Harry Potter fan project using parallax.
+hp - Growing up with Harry Potter.
+A Harry Potter fan project using parallax. animagusDetector - an animagus detector experimenting with svg masks.